FAQ | recommended

 occasional coaching sessions?

-I recommend getting referrals from various sources such as friends,
+I recommend getting referrals from various sources such as music schools, musicians, and music organizations.
+Music organizations

 in your area.
 Teachers have many different qualifications and